ScooloV/bbpedia/docs/matched_play/guide.md

 **DID YOU KNOW?**

-*The winners of the Full Beard Cup used to be invited to an all night tavern party with as much Bugman\'s XXXXXX as they could drink; that was until the Norsca Rampagers won in 2498 and nearly burned the tavern down when they ran out of ale!*
+*The winners of the Full Beard Cup used to be invited to an all night tavern party with as much Bugman's XXXXXX as they could drink; that was until the Norsca Rampagers won in 2498 and nearly burned the tavern down when they ran out of ale!*